reikolydia/RazerBlade2018Hackintosh/README.md

 Conclusion?
 ---

 Its a pretty good laptop, one might almost mistake it for a dark Macbook.
 I'm quite satisfied with it.
-If you want help you can probably find me on the Hackintosh discord: https://discord.gg/uvWNGKV - `@Jazzy#5637`.